indigotech/kudos-bot/README.md

 ## Usage

-Mention the bot by name in a group post or comment, using the @-mention typeahead, then mention one or more employees and add a message describing the reason why they're being thanked.
+Mention the bot by name in a group post or comment, using the @-mention typeahead, then mention one or more employees and add a message describing the reason why they're receiving kudos.

 Example:

 > "**Kudos** **Connor Treacy** for providing clear installation instructions."

-The bot should like the post, then follow up with a comment message mentioning the sender and the recipient, summarising recent 'kudos' stats.
+The bot should follow up with a comment message mentioning the sender and the recipient, summarising recent 'kudos' stats.

 ## Summary Report